-Any business can offer good or basic customer service but what do your guests expect and how can you fulfill their expectations?
+Any business can offer good or basic customer service but what do your guests expect and how can you fulfil their expectations?

 Welcome to another addition of hospitality property school.